ss15859/EarthquakeNPP/README.md

 White et al. [(2019)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019JB017641) created an enhanced catalog focusing on the San Jacinto fault region, using a dense seismic network in Southern California.
 The processed EarthquakeNPP dataset (`WHITE_06`) contains earthquakes down to Mw 0.6 within a constrained region of the raw catalog.

 - **License:** This dataset is licensed under a Creative Commons Attribution 4.0 International license.
+- **Credit:** White, M. C. A., Ben‐Zion, Y., & Vernon, F. L. (2019).
+A Detailed Earthquake Catalog for the San Jacinto Fault‐Zone Region in Southern California.
+Journal of Geophysical Research: Solid Earth, 124(7), 6908–6930. (doi: 10.1029/2019JB017641)

 ### [ETAS](https://github.com/ss15859/EarthquakeNPP/tree/main/Datasets/ETAS)

-EarthquakeNPP contains a synthetic earthquake catalog of California generated using the `etas` Python package.
+EarthquakeNPP contains a synthetic earthquake catalog of California generated using the [`etas`](https://github.com/lmizrahi/etas) python package.
 The parameters used to simulate the dataset are derived by fitting an ETAS model to the `ComCat_25` dataset.
 Events from the simulated dataset (`ETAS_25`) are removed to create a second dataset (`ETAS_incomplete_25`), emulating the missing data that typically follows large earthquakes.

 - **License:** MIT License, Copyright (c) 2024 ETH Zurich, Leila Mizrahi
 - **Credit:** etas (doi: 10.5281/zenodo.6583992)